Mesquite Independent School District

-The Mesquite Independent School District is a school district in Mesquite, Texas (USA) (incorporating most of Mesquite and portions of Balch Springs, Dallas, Garland, and Seagoville, as well as formerly serving all high school students of Sunnyvale) which follows the standard definition of an independent school district.
+The Mesquite Independent School District (MISD) is a school district in Mesquite, Texas, United States, (incorporating most of Mesquite and portions of Balch Springs, Dallas, Garland, and Seagoville, as well as formerly serving all high school students of Sunnyvale), which follows the standard definition of an independent school district.

 The district contains over 38,000 students.
-There are five main high schools, Three of which are AAAAAA (or 6A, the highest in a system of Texas school size classification).
+Of the five main high schools, one is classified as 6A in UIL, and the other four are class 5A.
 As of March 8, 2022, the superintendent is Dr. Ángel Rivera.

-All houses and residential areas in Mesquite ISD are each assigned to an elementary school (Pre-K-5 or K-5), a middle school (6-8), and a high school (9-12).
+All houses and residential areas in MISD are each assigned to an elementary school (prekindergarten or kindergarten to grade 5), a middle school (grades 6-8), and a high school (grades 9-12).